cloudflightio/cloudflight-platform-spring/README.md

 ### Environment

-The module `io.cloudflight.platform:platform-context` provides the object `ApplicationContextProfiles` which comes with constants for our default [Spring profile](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#beans-definition-profiles) names that will be put into the environment.
+The module `io.cloudflight.platform.spring:platform-spring-context` provides the object `ApplicationContextProfiles` which comes with constants for our default [Spring profile](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#beans-definition-profiles) names that will be put into the environment.

 The profile names to be used then (also in `application.yaml` files) are the following: